kobmaki/kobmon-build/demos/icingaweb2-module-demomod/doc/10-installation.md

 # Installation of demomod

-The following installtion try to use the default installation paths.
+The following installation description use the default installation paths.

 ##  Clone the kobmon-build repo